milvusrobotics/docs/source/3_3_simple_communication.rst

 	return 0;
 	}

+**Explanation**

+You must call one of the versions of ``ros::init()`` before using any other part of the ROS system:

+.. code-block:: c

+	ros::init ( argc, argv, "publisher_node_1" );

 The ``ros::init()`` function needs to see ``argc`` and ``argv`` so that it can perform any ROS arguments and name remapping that were provided at the command line.
 For programmatic remappings you can use a different version of ``init()`` which takes remappings directly, but for most command-line programs, passing argc and argv is the easiest way to do it.
 The third argument to ``init()`` is the name of the node.

-You must call one of the versions of ``ros::init()`` before using any other part of the ROS system.

 .. code-block:: c

-	ros::init ( argc, argv, "publisher_node_1" );
+	ros::NodeHandle n;

 And, NodeHandle is the main access point to communications with the ROS system.
 The first NodeHandle constructed will fully initialize this node, and the last NodeHandle destructed will close down the node.

 .. code-block:: c

-	ros::NodeHandle n;
+	ros::Publisher chatter_pub = n.advertise<std_msgs::String> ( "chatter", 1000 );
+	...
+	chatter_pub.publish ( msg );

 The ``publish()`` function is how you send messages.
 The parameter is the message object.
 The type of this object must agree with the type given as a template parameter to the ``advertise<>()`` call, as was done in the constructor above.

-.. code-block:: c

-	ros::Publisher chatter_pub = n.advertise<std_msgs::String> ( "chatter", 1000 );
-	...
-	chatter_pub.publish ( msg );

 **2.2.
 Writing the subscribers**